tyroguru/BPFTrace-hol/kernel.md

 Expand the lock contention script to include the following functionality:

 1. Make the block duration threshold time (currently set to 100 microsecs) into a parameter passed into the script.
-1. For locks that exceed the threshold duration, instead of printing information, store the block time into a map named `long_block_times` and use the hist() action and indexed using the lock addressed.
+1. For locks that exceed the threshold duration, instead of printing information, store the blocking time into a map named `long_block_times` and use the hist() action and indexed using the lock addressed.
 1. Add an END probe where you print out the `@long_block_times` map but not the anonymous map used to calculate the results.
-1. If time allows, instead of printing the `@long_block_times` map, iterate over the map using a `for()` loop to iterate over the map and print each entry.
-(XXX "Loop expression does not support type: hist" XXX .
-1. using the flag definitions for `args.flags` in `include/trace/events/lock.h`, modify the script to print which type of lock is being dealt with.
+1. For the extra keen, use the flag definitions for `args.flags` in `include/trace/events/lock.h` and  modify the script to print which type of lock is being dealt with.

 The following 3 articles contain everything you need to know about Linux's static tracepoints: